 Man of Many Passions

-As a dual citizen of Colombia and USA, I remain loyal to both.
-I own and operate 3H Equine Mobile Veterinary Clinic as an American veterinarian with FEI international treating veterinary certification, while competing internationally as a show jumper, for my native Colombia.
+As a dual citizen of Colombia and USA, Fernando remains loyal to both.
+He owns and operates 3H Equine Mobile Veterinary Clinic as an American veterinarian with FEI international treating veterinary certification, while competing internationally as a show jumper, for his native Colombia.

-As a family member, I was in the saddle before able I was able to walk.
-My family immigrated to North Carolina in 1987 where I temporarily relinquished my childhood Olympic dream for seven years in order to attend NCSU and become an equine veterinarian.
-I still maintain a close relationship to my dad who has always been my primary coach, and to our family farm in Florida where my stallion, Quincy Car and Valentine Car, were born and raised.
+As the first born to an accomplished equestrian father, Fernando was in the saddle before able he was able to walk.
+The family immigrated to North Carolina in 1987 where he temporarily relinquished his childhood Olympic dream for seven years in order to attend NCSU and become an equine veterinarian.
+Fernando still maintains a close relationship with his dad who has always been his primary coach and with the family breeding farm in Florida.

-As lead veterinarian and practice owner for 3H Equine Hospital and Mobile Veterinary Services, I have an ever-increasing commitment to the rehabilitation of equine lameness.
-I am an active participant in VMG (Veterinary Management Groups) and TAB (The Alternative Board) for ongoing improvement of 3H as a business.
+As Practice Owner and lead veterinarian for 3H Equine Hospital and Mobile Veterinary Services, Fernando has an ever-increasing commitment to rebuild his home, clinic, rehab facility, stables and ring after the 2021 fire.
+He is an active participant in VMG (Veterinary Management Groups) and TAB (The Alternative Board) for ongoing focus and improvement of 3H as a business.

-As a dad, I will tell anyone who asks: “Make no mistake: It’s Hollis that gets me out of bed every morning.
-It’s Hollis that puts the biggest smile on my face every night.
-It’s Hollis that reminds Meredith and myself: we won the Lottery: Hollis is priceless.”
+As a dad, Fernando will tell anyone: “Make no mistake: It’s Hollis that gets me out of bed every morning, ready for a new day.
+It’s Hollis that puts the biggest smile out of my face when I come home at night.
+It’s Hollis that reminds Meredith and myself: we won the Lottery because Hollis is priceless.

 Yes, I’m lucky, and I know it.

 Maybe my Irish grandfather has something to do with it.